mathewdacosta/Fudge/README.md

 ## Usage

-Include the headers and source files from the project, then use `Font` to load fonts and `TextBox` to create simple text boxes.
+Include the headers and source files from this project, as well as SDL_ttf and FreeType, then use `Font` to load fonts and `TextBox` to create simple text boxes.

 ```cpp
 #include "Font.h"